samsquire/ideas2/README.md

 Desktop computers could be accelerated by doing things remotely.
 If a user's filesystem is mirrored elsewhere, it can be searched remotely and results served locally without incurring any performance penalty locally.
 See https://github.com/samsquire/cloud-desktop

-# 17. Data bento box
+# 17. Data Bento Box

 Download data from various sources online to fill 1 gigabyte of data (reddit, blog posts, articles, free books) and you'll always have some thing to read when you're offline.
+Ideally suited to mobile where connectivity can be an issue.

 # 18.